rjohnsen/threathunting-book/content/about/author.md

 | Feb 2015 - Aug 2015 | Senior Security Consultant | Protego AS | Penetration tester |
 | Sep 2011 - Jan 2015 | Senior Systems ConsultantSenior Systems Consultant | Making Waves| Programmer, load tester, vulnerability management and pentesting. |
 | Aug 2005 - Sep 2011 | Programmer | Various companies | Programmer, team lead, security goto guy, agile coach |

+## Predefender

+**PreDefender**, founded by **Roger Johnsen**, is a brand dedicated to advancing threat hunting capabilities in the cybersecurity industry.
+Through its flagship resource, the *PreDefender Threat Hunt Book*, the brand delivers in-depth insights on threat detection and incident response strategies, tailored specifically for Security Operations Center (SOC) professionals and blue team specialists.
+The guide explores essential methodologies such as the MITRE ATT&CK framework and the Lockheed Martin Kill Chain, while also offering practical, lab-based exercises designed to help analysts hone their skills.

+PreDefender's mission is to foster high-quality threat hunting by seamlessly integrating detection engineering with programming expertise, empowering cybersecurity teams to stay ahead in an ever-evolving threat landscape.

 ## Disclaimer